 Hairstyles with wet hair can bring a little edge to your appearance.
 You can opt for a messier hairdo for an added texture and a bolder style.
 When paired with dark roots and a unicorn shade, it creates a unique look that doesn’t skimp on style.

-Joining two iconic styles, the mohawk and the finger waves, this pixie is distinctively fabulous.
+Joining two iconic styles, the mohawk and short finger waves, this pixie is distinctively fabulous.
 The mohawk gives it a rocker glam feel, while the finger waves channel retro vibes.
 The wet finish creates a sculpted finish that boosts the sophistication of the hybrid coif.

 Make messy buns polished with a touch of sheen.
 Stacking multiple messy buns on top of each other also takes your strands from lazy to lux.
 The fancy look is event-ready and fashion-forward thanks to the on-trend wet effect.